imazen/slimmage/README.md

 * 0.2.1 - Fixed IE bug related to console.log: https://github.com/imazen/slimmage/issues/2
 * 0.2.2 - Fixed another IE bug related to console.log: https://github.com/imazen/slimmage/issues/2
 * 0.2.3 - Added `window.slimmage.readyCallback` callback - occurs after first adjustment of all images.
 Added `s.adjustImageParameters(data)` to allow size/quality/format customization.
 Fixed incorrect quality calculation bug.
 All code contributed by Per Osbäck and Ola Andersson!
 Release tested on BrowserStack.

+### Contributor notes

+Please make all pull requests against the 'unstable' branch.
+Changes may only be merged into master after they have been tested on all browsers via BrowserStack and have been compressed via the Closure Compiler.